Remote Head Emergency Lights

 Filters

-• Match the source: Remote heads require a compatible power unit.
-Match 3.6/6/9.6/12V outputs and use manufacturer-approved heads with correct polarity/terminals.
+• Match the source unit: Remote heads require a compatible power unit with remote output.
+Match 3.6/6/9.6/12V and use manufacturer-approved heads with correct polarity/terminals.

-• Wiring & voltage drop: Limit run lengths and upsize conductors as needed so heads receive rated voltage under load; verify illumination at end-of-discharge, not just at full charge.
+• Wiring & voltage drop: Limit run lengths and upsize conductors as needed so heads receive rated voltage under load.
+Confirm illumination at end-of-discharge, not just at full charge.

 • Environment & durability: For exterior or hose-down areas, specify damp/wet-location sealed heads (NEMA/IP where required).
-See weatherproof emergency lights for suitable housings and hardware.
+For matching housings and hardware, see wet-location emergency lights.

 FAQs About Remote Head Emergency Lights